 What does this mean for me?

-If you have any questions about the Transfer or Virgin Money's plans and their impact on you, including details of your contracts with Virgin Money please do not hesitate to contact us at DebtIR@CYBG.com.
+If you have any questions about the transfer, including details of your contracts with Virgin Money (now a trading name of Clydesdale) please do not hesitate to contact us at DebtIR@CYBG.com.

 Here are some things you may find useful about the transfer

-Virgin Money will be a trading name of Clydesdale.
+Virgin Money is now a trading name of Clydesdale.

 This transfer of Virgin Money's business to Clydesdale is part of our three year phased integration programme which began when both banks joined the same group in October 2018.
 There are other steps to come, for example re-branding some Clydesdale products to the Virgin Money brand.
 If there are changes that impact you we'll always give you plenty of notice, explain what it means for you and make it as seamless as possible.

-The UK banking transfer scheme we are proposing to undertake is governed by Part VII of the Financial Services and Markets Act 2000.
-Under this act, the transfer needs to be approved by the Court.
+The UK banking transfer scheme we undertook was governed by Part VII of the Financial Services and Markets Act 2000.
+Under this act, the transfer required approval by the Court.